Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

     example, Shapeshifting into only one creature.

--   **4—**Use of the Ability, restricted to a specialty, with the ability to purchase its Charms (excluding Greater Charms).
+-   **4—**Use of the Ability, restricted to a specialty, with the ability to purchase related Charms (excluding Greater Charms).

 -   **5—**Use of the Ability in its entirety and the ability to purchase its Charms, (excluding Greater Charms).

+At Essence 3, Exalts may take a Project to grant Rank 3 to mortals with significant ties to them, such as Allies or Wards.

-### Master Stylist (3)
+###

-**Mortal-Only**

-Allows a mortal to purchase Techniques of a specific Style, (excluding Greater Techniques), and grants them a mote pool of 10 that may only be used on the styles Techniques.

-A Mortal may learn this merit on their own, though it is rare.

 Mutations
 ---------